jkeefe/newmark-online-investigations/IDEAS.md

 - Are we punching up?
 - Is it something hidden, intentionally or otherwise?
 - Is there a remedy we can identify?
-- Has someone else done this in a way we couldn't do better?
+- Has someone else done this recently and in a way we couldn't do better?

 ## Tools

 - https://hoaxy.iuni.iu.edu/

+## Worksheet

+Grab from what we did for metals.

+Add ...

+- images
+- charts
+- interactives
+- callout
+- description
+- story urls